ballerina-platform/openapi-connectors/openapi/weaviate/Module.md

 ## Overview

 This is a generated connector for the [Weaviate Vector Search Engine API](https://weaviate.io/developers/weaviate/api) OpenAPI specification.
-Weaviate is an open-source vector search engine, which allows storing data objects and vector embeddings from the ML models including the LLMs offered by [OpenAI](https://openai.com/), [Hugging Face](https://huggingface.co/), and [Cohere](https://cohere.ai/).
+Weaviate is an open-source vector search engine, which allows storing data objects and vector embeddings from the ML models, including the LLMs offered by [OpenAI](https://openai.com/), [Hugging Face](https://huggingface.co/), and [Cohere](https://cohere.ai/).
 Weaviate provides a powerful GraphQL API for querying the embeddings while looking at the similarity and can scale seamlessly into billions of data objects.

 ## Prerequisites